 Straws made out of glass, bamboo or stainless steel, do the job just as well as their evil plastic cousin, sans the planetary harm!

 In our effort to fight the plastic pollution crisis, it is also our aim to help educate and equip, like-minded aware people, with the right tools to join in on the cause.
-With this goal in mind, you will find in our Eco-shop among other environment-friendly items, a quite classy looking set of Metal Straws.
+With this goal in mind, you will find in our Eco-shop among other environment-friendly items, a quite classy looking set of Bamboo Straws.

 It is not at all hard to see the severe implications of continuing the usage of plastic straws on such a massive scale.
 Neither is it hard to find a more eco-friendly alternative.
 However, it is usually such, simple neglected facts, that over time builds up into a destructive tsunami.
 Before that wave of plastic rises any higher, we must act, pronto!
 So first, before all else, either ditch that plastic straw or switch over to something that won’t torture the planet and its inhabitants for thousands of years.
-And then, move on to spread the awareness among friends (sharing articles like this is one way to do so).
+And then, move on to spread awareness among friends (sharing articles like this is one way to do so).
 Most importantly, start and be part of the discussion.
 Maybe you got some ideas of your own to handle the plastic issue.
 If so, please comment below and let the talks begin!